museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.5.0 =
+Version 5.5.0 contains important bug fixes, a new File Permissions feature, and numerous enhancements.
+It is recommended for all users.

 = 5.4.5 =
 Version 5.4.5 contains a bug fix that fixes the listing of tables to exclude from database backups when "Backup Full Database" is enabled.